• Menu

 What is Cervidil?

-Cervidil is a cervical ripening agent used to start the induction process.
+Cervidil® is a cervical ripening agent used to start the induction process.
+It is most often used when your cervix is unfavorable for labor.

 The cervidil insert is about 2 inches long and about ½ an inch wide (like the photo above).
 It has some firmness, but will become more flexible when hydrated.

-It is placed vaginally in pregnant women by delivery nurses for a 12-hour period and then usually the following morning it is removed.
+It is placed vaginally in pregnant women by delivery care providers for a 12-hour period and then usually the following morning it is removed.
+Cervidil should only be inserted vaginally, it does not come in a pill or IV form.
+It does remain in place for 12 hours following insertion (unless you have a poor reaction to it).

 The Cervidil insert normally has 10 mg Dinoprostone which is a synthetic hormone used to get labor going.
 It is one of the induction methods recommended by the American College of Obstetricians.

-The aim of Cervidil induction is to increase your chances of a vaginal birth.
+The aim of Cervidil induction is to increase your chances of a vaginal birth through starting contractions.

 When is Cervidil Used

-Cervidil is used for an induction.
+Cervidil is used for an induction of labor.
 Most often inductions are for medical reasons.
 Reasons (most often pregnancy complications) can include:

 • Past your due date